sjjf/master_exterior_ballistics/README.md

 ## Form Factor Derivation

-In order to derive the form factor required to match a particular projectile's performance a known set of initial velocity, angle of departure, and range must be specified.
+In order to derive the form factor required to match a particular projectile's performance for a known set of initial conditions a target range and angle of departure must be specified.
 The program then performs multiple runs varying only the form factor until a shot matching the specified conditions is achieved.

+Note that the form factor is not consistent across all possible initial conditions, since it attempts to encapsulate a range of physical properties not all of which are constant for all mach numbers.
+In most cases the form factor will need to be matched for multiple target ranges in order to achieve results consistent with historical data.

 ## Maximum Range Calculation

-In this mode the program will perform multiple runs to search for the departure angle which results in the maximum range for particular projectile configuration , displaying the range and departure angle found.
+In this mode the program will perform multiple runs to search for the departure angle which results in the maximum range for a particular projectile configuration, displaying the range and departure angle found.

 ## Range Table Calculation